manzt/arbitree/README.md

 In `arbitree_learn_graph`, we have added `ncenter`, `k_nn`, and `init_medioids` as parameters.

-  - `ncenter`: number of kmeans clusters ultimately landmark cells.
+  - `ncenter`: number of kmeans clusters, which is equal to the number of landmark cells seeding DDRTree because there is one landmark cell per cluster.
   - `k_nn`: number of nearest neighbors used to determine the landmark cell with highest local density.
 In Monocle 3, this parameter is hard-coded to 25 and does not scale with the size of the partition.
+  - `use_density`: If `TRUE`, landmark cells are selected based on highest density of connectivity to other cells as determined by k-nearest-neighbors clustering.
+If `FALSE`, landmark cells are selected based on single cell per partition that is closest to the center of the cluster by low dimensional euclidean distance.
+Arbitree default is `TRUE`.
+In Monocle 3, `use_density` is not a parameter because `TRUE` behavior is always called.
   - `input_medioids`: an (`ndim x centroid`) matrix used to seed the DDRTree algorithm.
 Default is `NULL`.
 If provided, the landmark cells used to initialize DDRTree are determined by the cell which is nearest in low dimensional euclidean distance to each provided centroid, skipping the kmeans and knn.

-We created an widget for drawing arbitrary “iniital states” over the reduced dimensions using the `draw_tree` function.
+We created an widget for drawing arbitrary “initial states” over the reduced dimensions using the `draw_tree` function.
 Usage is as
 follows: